 This year's AGM commenced with welcoming remarks from the SDGs Kenya Forum National Country Coordinator, who emphasized the importance of reflecting on activities of the year 2019, particularly those that contributed to the implementation and review process of the SDGs.
 She reminded the members of the collective call and responsibility towards current and future generations in the realization of the SDGs.
-She reiterated to members that to development for Africa, it was upon them to champion what they believed in.
-She hoped that the day would be a day of inspiration and wished that the take-home message would inspire action towards development that was sustainable for the country, Africa, and the globe.
+She reiterated to members that to achieve development for Africa, it was upon them to champion what they believed in.
+She hoped that the day would be a day of inspiration and wished that the takehome message would inspire action towards development that was sustainable for the country, Africa, and the globe.

 Mr George Awalla, one of the Co-Chairs of the Forum, thanked the Coordinator for sustaining efficiency and effectiveness in managing the network despite strained financial and human resource capacity.
 He acknowledged the complex nature of managing networks and congratulated her for her persistence.
 He further welcomed the members to the 2020 AGM and also noted his excitement to launch the Decade of Action Campaign.
-The Co-Chair reiterated to the members the importance of data as a barometer implementation and measure performance.
-He highlighted the role of Non-State Actors (NSAs) in holding the government accountable on the implementation of the SDGs and encouraged dialogue on how the government and other actors would ensure the delivery of its core mandate, which was to ensure that no Kenyan languished in poverty.
+The Co-Chair reiterated to the members the importance of data as a barometer to track implementation and measure performance.
+He highlighted the role of Non-State Actors (NSAs) in holding the accountable government the implementation of the SDGs and encouraged dialogue on how the government and other actors would ensure the delivery of its core mandate, which was to ensure that no Kenyan languished in poverty.

+PRESENTATION 1:

+PROGRESS AND

+OVERVIEW OF SDG'S:

+IMPLEMENTATION IN

-PRESENTATION 1: PROGRESS AND OVERVIEW OF SDG'S: IMPLEMENTATION IN KENYA AND VOLUNTARY NATIONAL REVIEW (VNR) 2020
+KENYA AND VOLUNTARY

+NATIONAL REVIEW (VNR)

+2020
-Stephen Nabakho - Chief Economist | State Department for Planning

-In his opening address (see appendix 2), the Chief Economist recognized the comradery the Forum members had exercised in the implementation of the SDGs.
-He commended the successful convening ability of the Secretariat to ensure a collaborative and unified efforts in advancing the SDG Agenda in Kenya and encouraged the Forum's Membership to continue to pool together, exchange inputs and ideas from a shared global vision in an inclusive and open debate regarding the SDGs.
+Stephen Nabakho - Chief Economist | State Department for Planning the successful convening ability of the Secretariat to ensure a collaborative and unified efforts in advancing the SDG Agenda in Kenya and encouraged the Forum's Membership to continue to pool together, exchange inputs and ideas from a shared global vision in an inclusive and open debate regarding the SDGs.